SpecFlowOSS/SpecFlowWiki/Parallel-Execution.md

 ## Parallel Execution with Memory (AppDomain) Isolation

-If there are no external dependencies or can be cloned for parallel execution, but the application architecture depends on a static state (e.g. a caches etc.), the best way is to execute tests in parallel isolated by AppDomain.
+If there are no external dependencies or they can be cloned for parallel execution, but the application architecture depends on a static state (e.g. a caches etc.), the best way is to execute tests in parallel isolated by AppDomain.
 This ensures that every test execution thread is hosted in a separate AppDomain and that each thread's memory (e.g. static fields) is isolated.
 In such scenarios, SpecFlow can be used to execute tests in parallel without any extra considerations.
 SpecFlow+ Runner supports parallel execution with both AppDomain and Process isolation.

 **Note:** The `[BeforeTestRun]` and `[AfterTestRun]` hooks are executed for each individual test execution thread (AppDomain), so you can use them to initialize/reset shared memory.